Strategic Implications of Human Rights and Rule of Law 2024

 COURSE LEARNING OBJECTIVES

 The course is designed to provide an educational opportunity for strategic thinking and analysis of human rights and the rule of law.
-Upon completion of the course, each participant should have increased his/her understanding of:
+Participants who complete this course successfully will be able to:

-• The philosophical, theoretical, and legal foundations of human rights and the rule of law.
+• Gain a better understanding about the philosophical, theoretical, and legal foundations of human rights and the rule of law.

-• The system of international human rights treaties and associated organizations including the United Nations, Inter-American Commission on Human Rights, and International Criminal Court.
+• Comprehend the system of international human rights treaties and associated organizations, including the United Nations, Inter-American Commission on Human Rights, and International Criminal Court.

-• The prevailing trends in the human rights field, its challenges and its criticisms.
+• Assess the prevailing trends in the human rights field, its challenges, and its criticisms.

-• The roles of various state and non-state actors in the identification of human rights and in their promotion and enforcement.
+• Understand the roles of various state and non-state actors in the identification of human rights and in their promotion and enforcement.

-• The benefits of engaging in constructive dialogue on human rights and the rule of law with the US defense and security institutions in contrast to approaches taken by peer competitors China and Russia.
+• Engage in constructive dialogue on human rights and the rule of law with the US defense and security partners.

 COURSE STRUCTURE

-Through a combination of lectures, break-out group discussions, and exercises, civilian and military participants become aware of and apply concepts critical to human rights, international humanitarian law, the rule of law, and transitional justice.
+Through a combination of lectures, breakout group discussions, and exercises, civilian and military participants become aware of and apply concepts critical to human rights, international humanitarian law and the rule of law.
 During lectures, group discussions, and discussions with visiting scholars, participants will understand decision-making processes and will experience the nuances and legal issues associated with these topics.

 The course is broken down into the following segments:

-• Two-week online research and investigation phase, during which the participants review and analyze important literature concerning human rights, international humanitarian law, the rule of law, and transitional justice.
+• Two-week online research and investigation phase, during which the participants review and analyze important literature concerning human rights, international humanitarian law and the rule of law.

 • Two-week in-residence phase, in which participants will engage in an intensive program of lectures, conferences, seminars, case studies, debates, exercises, and readings.